ilgaur/ilgaur.github.io/_posts/2025-10-06-kubespray-behind-proxy.md

 categories: technical-writeups
 ---

-# Getting Kubespray to Work Behind a Proxy: Lessons from a Bastion-Based Deployment

 Setting up Kubernetes clusters with Kubespray in environments where sanctions or network restrictions block access to essential repositories can be challenging.
 In these situations, you typically need a proxy to reach container registries and package repositories that would otherwise be unreachable.
 After spending considerable time troubleshooting HTTP 403 errors and mysterious download failures, here's a practical guide based on deploying a multi-node cluster through a bastion host setup.

 ## The Architecture Pattern